Puffy AmiYumi discography

-The discography for Japanese pop-rock duo Puffy AmiYumi consists of 14 studio albums, 8 compilation albums, 2 remix albums, 12 video albums, and 41 singles.
+The discography for Japanese pop-rock duo Puffy AmiYumi consists of fourteen studio albums, nine compilation albums, two remix albums, twelve video albums, and 41 singles.
 Their first single, "Asia no Junshin", became an instant hit in Japan where it sold more than a million records and help to catapult the group.

-Jet-CD is their most successful album (having sold more than a million copies only in Japan), "Kore ga watashi no ikiru michi" is their most successful single, having sold more than 1.5 million copies only in Japan.
-They have sold more than 15 million records worldwide.
+Jet-CD is their most successful album, having sold more than a million copies only in Japan.
+"Kore ga watashi no ikiru michi" is their most successful single, having sold more than 1.5 million copies only in Japan.
+Both songs have sold more than 15 million records worldwide.